markovmodel/adaptivemd/README.md

 ### Conda

-Whereever you will run the actual tasks (local or a cluster) you probably use some python so we recommend to install the common set of conda packages.
+Whereever you will run the actual tasks (local or a cluster), you will use some python so we recommend to install the common set of conda packages.
 If you are remotely executing python then you can even use python 3 without problems.
-The RPC might also work with python 3 but that needs to be tested.

-If you have not yet installed conda please do so using
+If you do not yet have conda installed please do so using:

 ```bash
 # curl -O https://repo.continuum.io/miniconda/Miniconda2-latest-Linux-x86_64.sh